Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 ### Complexity vs flexibility

-I would dare advance that, as a rule of thumb:
+I would dare advance that, generally speaking:

 > The level of abstraction of an interface is *inversely* proportional to its complexity.